Other Names: river bream, redbellies, robins, or longear sunfish

 They have no recognized subspecies but can provide hybrid species with the sunfish family members.

 The redbreast fish is the brightest of all sunfish species.
 Even though the females are less colorful than the males, they still have pale red or yellowish breasts and a dark lateral line that breaks into blotches.
 The males have many colors; orange, yellow, or red.
 It is an olive color that blends into a blue tinge bronze with a yellow belly and blue streaks on the cheek on the back and upper side.
 These fish are relatively small; most measure slightly less or sometimes more than ten inches and weigh just over a pound.
 Compared to most sunfish species, redbreasts take longer to grow and reach six inches after three years.

 The name “longear” describes their long dark opercular ear flap.
 This ear flap is the most reliable feature to distinguish them from other sunfish.
 The “redbreast” name merely describes the male, whereas both sexes have elongated, dark, and narrow gill cover extensions.

 Redbreast Sunfish Habitat

 Redbreasts are fond of sand-bottom areas and will inhabit the rocky areas of coastal-plain lakes, rivers, and streams.
-They frequent sites that have limestone, logs, aquatic vegetation, outcroppings, and undercut tree roots.
+They frequent sites with limestone, logs, aquatic vegetation, outcroppings, and undercut tree roots.
 Their ideal habitat also consists of holes and shadows around submerged rocks.
 They are the most dominant sunfish species in the waters of northeastern Florida.

 Sometimes they can occupy spawning beds that other sunfishes have abandoned.